cray-lm/cray-lm.github.io/_posts/2025-01-22-tokenformer.md

 ## Our Implementation

-Cray-LM is a unified framework for training and inference of language models.
+Craylm is a unified framework for training and inference of language models.
 Its primary objective is to seamlessly support novel modeling techniques across both training and inference phases.
 The framework's inference engine is based on vLLM, which imposes certain constraints on achieving this unified approach.
-This discussion outlines the implementation strategy for integrating Tokenformer into Cray-LM and provides specific details for both training and inference processes.
+This discussion outlines the implementation strategy for integrating Tokenformer into Craylm and provides specific details for both training and inference processes.

 Tokenformer's architecture requires the integration of cross-attention based adapters to either the feed-forward (MLP) layers, the existing attention layers, or both.
 To accomplish this, a visitor pattern is implemented.
 This pattern, implemented by the TokenformerSurgeon class, traverses the underlying PyTorch graph, identifying MLP and attention layers within any given model network and wrapping them with Tokenformer adapters.

-The current implementation of Tokenformer in Cray-LM specifically targets Llama-based models.
+The current implementation of Tokenformer in Craylm specifically targets Llama-based models.

 ### Training with Tokenformer